CargoRocket/website/privacy_en.md

 The user has the option of revoking his or her consent to the processing of personal data at any time.
 If the user contacts us by e-mail, he or she can object to the storage of his or her personal data at any time.
 In such a case, the conversation cannot be continued.

 All personal data stored in the course of contacting us will be deleted in this case.

+## Third-party content
+We have integrated third-party content in our services and apps.
+The data of these providers are loaded from servers of the third parties, where your devices are transferred technically necessary data to the services of the third parties.
+The processing of personal data is then based on the privacy policy of the respective third party.

+### Mapbox
+We use maps and map services provided by Mapbox, a service of Mapbox, Inc, 740 15th Street NW, 5th Floor, Washington, District of Columbia 20005 (hereinafter "Mapbox").
+These services allow us to display geographic maps.
+In order to use Mapbox's features, it is necessary to store your IP address.
+This information is usually transferred to a Mapbox server in the USA and stored there.
+The provider of this site has no influence on this data transmission.

+The display of maps and use of navigation is the core of our products.
+The transmission of this data is necessary for the purpose of displaying the page or for ensuring the function of the Mapbox service.
+This constitutes a legitimate interest within the meaning of Art.
+6 para.
+1 lit. f DSGVO.

+You can find Mapbox's privacy policy <a href="https://www.mapbox.com/privacy/">here</a>.